Secure server - SFTP with SSH lock down procedures¶

 sudo access.
 There are ways around this, but none are all that secure.
 Frankly, if you have problems with security using

-sudo on your server, then you've got much bigger problems with your entire setup.
+sudo on your server, then you have got much bigger problems with your entire setup.
 Set the two administrative passwords with secure passwords:

 passwd ssimpson Changing password for user ssimpson.
 New password: Retype new password: passwd: all authentication tokens updated successfully. passwd lblakely Changing password for user lblakely.
 New password: Retype new password: passwd: all authentication tokens updated successfully.

-sshto log in as one of the administrative users to the server.
+sshto log in as one of the administrative users of the server.
 (Example:

-- once the server is accessed, you should be able to access root with
+- you should be able to access root with

 sudo -sand entering the administrative user's password.

-If this works for both administrative users, you should be ready to go to the next step.
+If this works for all administrative users, you will be ready for the next step.

-../html directory structure already exists, so we don't want to create it when we add the user, but we do want to specify it.
-We also do not want any login other than via SFTP so we need to use a shell that denies logins.
+../html directory structure already exists, so you do not want to create it when adding the user, but you do want to specify it.
+You also do not want any login other than with SFTP so you need to use a shell that denies logins.

 useradd -M -d /var/www/sub-domains/com.site1/html -g apache -s /usr/sbin/nologin mybroken useradd -M -d /var/www/sub-domains/com.site2/html -g apache -s /usr/sbin/nologin myfixed